 One-piece toilets are sleeker and easier to keep clean but they’re more expensive.

 Flush mechanisms vary.
-Gravity is the traditional method, while vacuum assist or pressure assist uses changes in air pressure inside the tank to provide a robust flush.
+Gravity is the traditional method, while vacuum-assist or pressure-assist uses changes in air pressure inside the tank to provide a strong flush.

 The measurement for the location of the drain line in the floor is called a rough-in dimension; it’s either 10-inches or 12-inches.
 You have to buy a toilet that matches the rough-in dimensions.

-And no one can tell you more about what is best for you than our very own plumbers!
+And no one can tell you more about what’s best for you than our very own plumbers.
+If you need advice, we’re always here to help.

 Why Aren’t Bidets Popular?